TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin/Faq.rst

 For this you can use a linux tool or a sophisticated editor to copy the `id` attribute into the `resname` of the xlf file based on regular expressions.

-Example for the KDE Kate edtor:
+In most editors you can use regular expressions.
+For example in the KDE Kate editor:

 #.
 Open the xlf file into the editor.
 #.
 Press :kbd:`Ctrl` + :kbd:`R` to get into the replace mode